wso2/carbon-apimgt/features/apimgt/org.wso2.carbon.apimgt.store.feature/src/main/resources/admin_new/Readme.txt

-# Publisher Portal Application Structure
+# Admin Portal Application Structure

+// todo: modify this accordingly

 1. Override folder  - If you want to override a certain React Component / file from source/src/ folder, this is the correct place to do it.
 You do not have to copy the entire directory, only copy the desired file/files.